edmundsj/SCPIDevice/README.md

 Setting up a new Repository
 ===============================
-- This is a template reporitory for setting up a new
+This is a template reporitory for setting up a new github repository.

+1. Clone this repository into your desired directory
+2.

 Getting Started
 -------------------